Frequently Asked Questions

 How do we borrow a Storysack, a library book or a number chest?

-‘Storysacks’ can be borrowed each Friday.
+‘Storysacks’ and number chests can be borrowed each Monday.
 Please look out for the notices or ask a member of staff.
 We would love to have your help!
 If you would like to volunteer to help check sacks in and out, please mention this to your Key Person.

 What can we provide?

 - An occasional contribution to school fund – each group has a “fund” bank which helps buy all the extras for the children’s activities e.g. cooking and baking ingredients, pet food, flowers for arranging etc.

 - Each room has a fruit bowl/basket.
 We cut up the fruit and put it on the milk table to be shared by everyone.
 Children can have a carton of milk during the session - informally at the snack table at any time.
 If your child cannot drink milk, water is provided as an alternative.
 Please provide a piece of fruit once or twice a week.

 - Box of tissues.

 - Junk!
 You can help us and the children by not throwing things away, as often your “junk” can be put to great use in the nursery.
 Please collect for us your boxes, packets, cartons, cardboard tubes, (not toilet rolls please), bottle tops, wood off-cuts, material, scraps, buttons and anything else you think we may be able to use.